 Download now for:

-Last but certainly not least on our list is Square Cash, built by Square, which is perhaps best known for its point of sale systems for the iPad and iPhone.
+Next up on our list is Square Cash, built by Square, which is perhaps best known for its point-of-sale systems for the iPad and iPhone.
 At first glance, you might have trouble seeing why you would want to opt for Square Cash over other services, but it does have one unique selling point — you don’t have to set up an account to use it.

 It also integrates with email.
 To request cash, email the person that owes you money, enter how much is owed in the subject field, and then CC the email to firstname.lastname@example.org.
 Once the email is received, both parties will need to enter their banking information, and the transfer will go through.
-There’s no need for any new accounts, long waits, or extra steps in transferring process.
+There’s no need for any new accounts, long waits, or extra steps in the transferring process.
 In fact, once the bank information has been entered, Square claims that the transaction should be completed within two business days.
-Sure, that’s not as quick as Venmo, but it’s still a lot quicker than the likes of PayPal and Google Wallet.

 Unfortunately the service can only be used with credit and debit cards — you won’t be using your bank account with Square Cash.